 - The main reason behind writing test scenarios is to verify the complete functionality of the system.

-- Once you have test scenarios, it becomes easy to determine test cases for it.
+- Once you have test scenarios, it becomes easy to determine test cases for them.

 - Test scenarios also help in ensuring the business processes are in align and as per the defined flow.

 - They also help in serving as a quick tool to determine the testing effort and accordingly create a proposal to the client about the workforce.

 - Test cases are the steps for testing the functionalities.

 - It helps in uncovering the defects at a particular point in the system.